alibaba/arthas/site/src/site/sphinx/en/stack.md

 stack
 =====

-Print out the full call stack trace *till* the current method.
+> Print out the full call stack of the current method.

-Most of the time, we know the method being invoked but not always we know **HOW being invoked**; `stack` can be a great help to locate the *source* for you.
+Most often we know one method gets called, but we have no idea on which code path gets executed or when the method gets called since there are so many code paths to the target method.
+The command `stack` comes to rescue in this difficult situation.

 ### Parameters